fbpx

 Summary

-In summary Colonial has three Life Insurance plans;
+In summary, Colonial has three plans;

-1. Guaranteed-acceptance
+1. Guaranteed-acceptance (also called guaranteed-issue insurance)

-2. Traditional whole life
+2. Traditional whole life insurance

-3. Renewable term
+3. Renewable term life insurance

 Final Grade: F